-Whilst the Mining Act covers most of South Australia, it does not apply to land that is the ‘Indenture Area’ under the Roxby Downs (Indenture Ratification) Act 1982 (SA), and land to which the Arkaroola Protection Act 2012 (SA) applies.
-There are certain other Acts which regulate mining in reserves under the National Parks and Wildlife Act 1972 (SA), and in wilderness protection areas under the Wilderness Protection Act 1992 (SA).
-Acts relevant to mining on Aboriginal land include Part 9B of the Mining Act, the Native Title Act 1993 (Cth), the Anangu Pitjantjatjara Yankunytjatjara Land Rights Act 1981 (SA), the Maralinga Tjarutja Land Rights Act 1984 (SA) and the Aboriginal Heritage Act 1988 (SA)..
-Note also, that some mines are private mines (these are mainly quarries) and there are different provisions in Part 11B of the Act governing these mines.
-Opal mining is covered by the Opal Mining Act 1995 (SA) and Opal Mining Regulations 2012(SA).
-Also, special arrangements govern mining in defence areas such as the Woomera Protected Area.
+While the Mining Act covers most of South Australia, it does not apply to land that is the ‘Indenture Area’ under the Roxby Downs (Indenture Ratification) Act 1982 (SA), and land to which the Arkaroola Protection Act 2012 (SA) applies.
+There are certain other Acts that regulate mining in reserves under the National Parks and Wildlife Act 1972 (SA), and in wilderness protection areas under the Wilderness Protection Act 1992 (SA).
+Acts relevant to mining on Aboriginal land include Part 9B of the Mining Act, the Native Title Act 1993 (Cth), the Anangu Pitjantjatjara Yankunytjatjara Land Rights Act 1981 (SA), the Maralinga Tjarutja Land Rights Act 1984 (SA) and the Aboriginal Heritage Act 1988 (SA).
+Some mines are private mines (these are mainly quarries) and there are different provisions in Part 11B of the Mining Act governing these mines.
+Opal mining is covered by the Opal Mining Act 1995 (SA) and Opal Mining Regulations 2012 (SA).
+Also, special arrangements govern mining in defence areas such as the Woomera Prohibited Area.

-The main legislative requirement in the Act is that all mineral exploration or extraction must be licensed.
+The main legislative requirement in the Mining Act is that all mineral exploration or extraction must be licensed.
 The Mining Register is the register of licensed mining tenements.
 A mining tenement includes an Exploration Licence, Mining Lease, Retention Lease or Miscellaneous Purposes Licence.
 The publicly available register includes information such as the holder of the mining tenements, the area of the tenements and grant, and the expiry date and particular conditions of the tenement.

 Licences for exploration, and miscellaneous purposes licences and mining leases are issued subject to certain conditions, some of which are prescribed by the legislation, but most of which are at the Minister's discretion.
 This high level of ministerial discretion means that it is very difficult to legally challenge environment conditions (or lack of) imposed by the Minister.
-Traditionally, Courts are reluctant to find that ministerial discretion has been exercised improperly unless there has been a serious error of process.
+Traditionally, courts are reluctant to find that ministerial discretion has been exercised improperly unless there has been a serious error of process.

 If a mining company intends to export the minerals produced, a Commonwealth export licence is also required.
-Mining may also be considered a controlled action under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (‘EPBC Act’) if the mining action impacts on a matter of national environmental significance.
+Mining may also be considered a controlled action under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) if the mining action impacts on a matter of national environmental significance.
 In such cases, the Commonwealth Environment Minister must assess and approve the action.
 An Environmental Impact Assessment may be required for the mining site.
 This is in addition to the approvals required under State law.
 However, for some activities, to which an assessment bilateral agreement made under the EPBC Act applies, assessment will take place only under the Mining Act.
-Under recent amendments to the Mining Act 1971 (SA) a new notice provision requires the Minister to undertake public consultation if the proposed mining activity triggers the EPBC Act 1999 (Cth) and any assessment or approval bilateral agreement with the Commonwealth [see ss 70D, 56J, 56ZA].
+The Mining Act 1971 (SA) requires the Minister to notify the public and invite submissions if proposed mining activity triggers the EPBC Act and any assessment or approval bilateral agreement with the Commonwealth [see ss 70D, 56J, 56ZA].

 Application for an Exploration Licence